Lusion2/Bluebird/README.md

 # Bluebird
-This is a Software Rendering engine that uses the WIN32 API and minimal OpenGL
+This is a Software Rendering engine that uses the WIN32 API and some OpenGL